Skip to main content

 Toshihiko Shiroishi, Ph.D.

-iPS Cell Advanced Characterization and Development Team
+iPS Cell Advanced Characterization Research Team

 Toshihiko Shiroishi, Ph.D. (concurrent)